 The condition known as tonsillitis, meanwhile, occurs when the tonsils themselves become infected.

 Tonsil stones are hard white or yellow formations located within the tonsils.
 Tonsil stones can cause bad breath, a sore throat, and even trouble swallowing.

 The tonsils are gland-like tissue in the back of each side of your mouth.
 They contain the lymph nodes that work as a part of your immune system, filtering out viruses and other harmful particles from entering your body and making you sick.

-Typically, you swallow small particles of debris, like food, dead cells, and mucous.
+Typically, you swallow small particles of debris, like food, dead cells, and mucus.
 When this debris gets caught in the small pockets of your tonsils, tonsil stones can form.
 This happens more often in people who:

 - Regularly have inflammation of their tonsils

 The symptoms of tonsil stones are often difficult to notice: Most of the time, these growths are small and cause no real symptoms at all.
 If you do discover a tonsil stone, it’s typically by accident.